agrosjs/agrosjs.github.io/versioned_docs/version-0.x/cli-commands/generate.md

 ## Sub Commands

-`@agros/collections` provides 5 collection: `application`, `component`, `interceptor`, `module` and `service`, so the `agros generate` command can take these 5 collections as its sub commands.
+`@agros/collections` provides 5 collections: `application`, `component`, `interceptor`, `module` and `service`, so the `agros generate` command can take these 5 collections as its sub commands.
 We can now dive into them to get more information about them.

 ### agros generate application